obnna/PID-Project/README.md

 1. Download vagrant from https://www.vagrantup.com/.
 I used vagrant 1.9.5 for windows.

-2.Download oracle virtual box from https://www.virtualbox.org/wiki/Downloads.
+2. Download oracle virtual box from https://www.virtualbox.org/wiki/Downloads.
 Don't worry about the extention packs as those are not neccessary for this project.

-3.clone this repo using git or any terminal of your choice.
+3. clone this repo using git or any terminal of your choice.
 Or you have the option of downloading the project as a zip file from Github.
 Download git from https://git-scm.com/.

 4. Open git bash or git cmd or even powershell which I highly recommend.
 You can find this using the search option on windows OS.
 Navigate to your directory of choice where you want this project cloned using cd (directory name).